valkey-io/valkey-doc/topics/cluster-spec.md

 sent to all other nodes to avoid waiting for the natural propagation of the new configuration across the cluster.

-#### Synchronous replication of `CLUSTER SETSLOT`
+#### Replication of `CLUSTER SETSLOT`

-Starting from Valkey 8.0, the `CLUSTER SETSLOT` command is synchronously replicated if the replicas are running Valkey version 8.0+.
-By default, this synchronous replication must complete within 2 seconds.
+Starting from Valkey 8.0, the `CLUSTER SETSLOT` command is replicated if the replicas are running Valkey version 8.0+.
+The primary node waits up to 2 seconds, by default, for all healthy replicas to acknowledge the replication.
-If the replication fails, the primary does not execute the command, and the client receives a `NOREPLICAS Not enough good replicas to write` error.
+If not all health replicas acknowledge the replication within this timeframe, the primary aborts the command, and the client receives a `NOREPLICAS Not enough good replicas to write` error.
 Operators can retry the command or customize the timeout using the `TIMEOUT` parameter to further increase the reliability of live resharding:

     CLUSTER SETSLOT slot [MIGRATING|IMPORTING|NODE] node-id [TIMEOUT timeout]

-Here, `timeout` is measured in seconds, with 0 meaning to wait indefinitely.
+The `timeout` is specified in seconds, where a value of 0 indicates an indefinite wait time.

-Synchronously replicating the slot information prevents loss of state if the primary fails after executing the command.
+Replicating the slot information and ensuring acknowledgement from health replicas significantly reduces the likelihookd of losing replication states if the primary fails after executing the command.
-Consider a scenario where the target primary node `B` is finalizing a slot migration.
+For example, consider a scenario where the target primary node `B` is finalizing a slot migration.
 Before the `SETSLOT` command is replicated to its replica node `B’`, `B` might send a cluster `PONG` message to the source primary node `A`, promoting `A` to relinquish its ownership of the slot in question.
-If `B` crashes right after this point, the replica node `B’`, which could be elected as the new primary, would not be aware of the slot ownership transfer without the synchronous replication of `SETSLOT`.
+If `B` crashes right after this point, the replica node `B’`, which could be elected as the new primary, would not be aware of the slot ownership transfer without the successful replication of `SETSLOT`.
 This would leave the slot without an owner, leading to potential data loss and cluster topology inconsistency.

 #### Election in empty shards